EdwardoSunny/ACTIVA/README.md

 ## 🎬 Example Prompts

-- "Create an animation showing a bouncing ball"
+- "Create an animation showing how to calculate depreciation expense using the straight-line method"
-- "Visualize the sine wave function"
+- "Visualize the accounting equation: Assets = Liabilities + Equity"
-- "Show a rotating cube in 3D"
+- "Show a cash flow statement with animated transitions between operating, investing, and financing activities"
-- "Animate a growing circle that changes color"
+- "Animate a journal entry showing the purchase of equipment on credit"

 ## 🔧 Configuration